 Lately, weâ€™re bombarded with the notion of non-toxic and natural living; this includes our home and cleaning products.
 We have so many websites, magazines, and bloggers encouraging us to do better and clean up our act.
 But, it can get really overwhelming.
-What products are actually natural, do they really work and how do we find the best products without breaking the bank or our backs?
+What products are actually natural, do they really work, what even are the Eco Friendly House Keeping Methods and how do we find the best products without breaking the bank or our backs?

 No one wants to use chemical filled products that are damaging to our health, but not many people want to take the time to conduct in-depth research on the matter and provide us with easy, simple and cheap alternatives either.
 Thatâ€™s why we came up with 5 easy swaps that we can make to our cleaning routine right now, which will make our homes safer, cleaner and healthier places to be.
 Although you can’t compromise the use of your vacuum.
 You can find many reliable vacuums at https://www.bissell.com/steam-and-hard-floor-cleaners/wet-dry-vacuums.